jaiwanag/lab-terra-containerapp/README.md

 * Personal GitHub account
 # Install Software:
 ### Software to install:
+* PowerShell 7.3.2 or greater
 * VS Code
 * Azure CLI
 * Terraform
 * Git for Windows
+### Install PowerShell if below 7.3.2
+In the PowerShell terminal type `pwsh`.
+If there's is an error or the version is below **_7.3.2_**, type `winget install --id Microsoft.Powershell --source winget` to install the latest version of PowerShell.

 ### Install VSCode
 In PowerShell terminal and paste the following code:
 `Winget install -e --id Microsoft.VisualStudioCode --source winget`